abhimanyumagapu/NVCentre-ODMR/README.md

 # NVCentre-Sim
-Python model of Nitrogen Vacancy centre ensembles in diamond
+Python simulation of ODMR spectra of Nitrogen Vacancy ensembles in diamond.